Blooom Review 2023

 Blooom Pros and Cons

-Pros – Blooom has narrowed down their niche to investment management for employer-sponsored retirement plans.
-They handle a variety of 401k accounts, there is no account minimum, and you can get a free analysis.
-You have access to financial advisors and the costs to use Blooom’s help is quite low.
+Pros – Blooom has narrowed down its niche to investment management for employer-sponsored retirement plans.
+It handles a variety of retirement accounts, there is no account minimum, and you can get a free analysis.
+You have access to financial advisors and the costs to use Blooom’s help are quite low.

 Overall – If you are new to investing in a retirement plan, need some help, and cannot afford high fees, Blooom is definitely a good starting point.

 More In-Depth Bloom Review

-Finding an advisor that deals with 401k aren’t easy; not many advisors deal with individual retirement assets.
+Finding an advisor that deals with 401(k) plans isn’t easy; not many advisors deal with individual retirement assets.
 This is where Blooom excels.

-Providing help exclusively to 401k retirement plans hits a market that is lacking investment advice.
-Other companies offer guidance in 401k.
+Providing help exclusively to 401(k), 403(b), and other retirement plans hits a market that is lacking investment advice.
+Other companies offer guidance in 401(k).

 If you have an IRA or Roth IRA with Fidelity, Blooom can manage that, too.
 Because Blooom lets you still maintain control of your portfolio, you can make the adjustments needed yourself.
 Through the setup process, Blooom will give recommendations for your allocations.
 However, you can still make changes on your own.